nnik01/virtualScreeningOptimization/README.md

 >[1] Natalia Nikitina, Evgeny Ivashko, Andrei Tchernykh.
 Congestion Game Scheduling for Virtual Drug Screening Optimization // Journal of Computer-Aided Molecular Design, Vol. 32, I. 2.
 2018.
 Pp. 363-374.

 The paper describes a task scheduling method for virtual screening which aims to find a balance between the number of interim hits and their chemical diversity, http://rdcu.be/CVPk (DOI: 10.1007/s10822-017-0093-7).
+Or read a locally stored copy [Submitted version JCAM 2017.pdf](Submitted version JCAM 2017.pdf).

 ### 3. Database preparation